clemsos/writings/_quora/2015-08-28-How-do-you-say-I-love-you-in-French.md

 source: quora
 language: en
 title: |
-    How do you say \'I love you\' in French? -
+    How do you say \'I love you\' in French?
-    Quora
 ---

 Teenage under 15 will usually say : \"*Je te kiffe*\".\